Mortgages For Multi-Unit Properties

 4 Option to sell off individual units as leasehold properties at a later date

-Most multi-unit mortgage lenders are happy to consider lending on a number of units on a single freehold lease even when there a separate leasehold units within the same building.
+Most multi-unit mortgage lenders are happy to consider lending on a number of units on a single freehold lease even when there are separate leasehold units within the same building.

 Contact us to arrange your finance

-Multi-unit properties are an interesting, and profitable, property investment option.
-The right mortgage package will maximise your returns - call us to arrange a convenient time to discuss your plans:
+Multi-unit properties are an interesting, and profitable, property investment option, and the right mortgage package will maximise your returns.
+Call Clifton Private Finance to arrange a convenient time to discuss your plans: